Nuitka/Nuitka/README.rst

 .. note::

-   To temporarily disable the compilation, you could remove above line, or edit the value to ``False`` by or take its value from an environment variable if you so choose, e.g.
+   To temporarily disable the compilation, you could the remove above line, or edit the value to ``False`` by or take its value from an environment variable if you so choose, e.g.
    ``bool(os.environ.get("USE_NUITKA", "True"))``.
 This is up to you.